Summer 2016 Issue of Academic Questions

 The NAS published a major statement on the purposes of higher education.

 Educated opinion and commentary on developments and trends in higher education

 A forum for highlighting news and views in higher education

 Official positions taken by the National Association of Scholars

 Public Affairs Officer, National Association of Scholars

-NAS's seventeenth entry in its Books With Spines series.
-Join us in selecting books about weapons.
+NAS's twenty-first and final entry in its Books With Spines series.
+Join us in selecting books about Good Teachers.

 Frontier Centre for Public Policy releases a report illuminating the failed agenda of fossil fuel divestment.

 It’s getting harder to tell the difference between real news about colleges and the Onion’s parodies.